All Episodes

 400,000 of our residents are right now in urgent risk of deportation.

-That's why also a cornerstone of our campaign is a commitment to increase funding for those very legal defense services by more than a hundred million dollars, so that we can ensure we're taking every step we can to keep New Yorkers safe, to keep New Yorkers together, and to show the world that they are welcome in this city.
+That's why also a cornerstone of our campaign is a commitment to increase funding for those very legal defense services by more than $100 million so that we can ensure we're taking every step we can to keep New Yorkers safe, to keep New Yorkers together and to show the world that they are welcome in the city.

 It doesn't mean anything.